Music of Northeast China

 Music of Northeast China is tied closely to the region's history.
-Musical traditions of the Bang Zi Theatre and folk instruments such as the Dizi, Xiao and Baijiao Gu originate in the region.
-Folk songs from the north east are noted for their contributions toward nationalistic music the popular communist-era song “The East is Red” based upon a traditional Northern Shaanxi melody.
-The popularity of western musical traditions in the Harbin province are internationally recognised with the northern city being named a ‘music city’ in 2010 by the United Nations.
-Contemporary folk as well as modern pop music continue to contribute to the diverse musical traditions of the region.
+Musical traditions of the Bang Zi Theatre and folk instruments such as the Dizi, Xiao, and Baijiao Gu originate in the region.
+Folk songs from the northeast are noted for their contributions to nationalistic music.
+The popular communist-era song “The East is Red” is based upon a traditional Northern Shaanxi melody.
+The popularity of Western musical traditions in the Harbin province is internationally recognized, with the northern city being named a ‘music city’ in 2010 by the United Nations.
+Contemporary folk, as well as modern pop music, continue to contribute to the diverse musical traditions of the region.
 Prominent performers from the Northeast include the mid-20th-century film composer Lei Zhenbang and pop stars Xiao Ke and Na Ying.

 Regional history

 Harbin

-China's oldest symphony orchestra, the Harbin Symphony Orchestra was founded in 1908, and China's first music school ‘Harbin No.1 music school’ was founded twenty years later in 1928.
-The city is described as a “gateway for Western Classical Music in China”, a large Jewish diaspora in the region of some 20 000 throughout the 1920s in many ways credited for the city's rich musical heritage.
+China's oldest symphony orchestra, the Harbin Symphony Orchestra, was founded in 1908, and China's first music school ‘Harbin's No.1 music school’ was founded twenty years later in 1928.
+The city is described as a “gateway for Western Classical Music in China”, a large Jewish diaspora in the region of some 20,000 throughout the 1920s in many ways credited for the city's rich musical heritage.

 The Harbin Summer music festival was established in 1958 and in 2010 the United Nations recognised Harbin as a Music City.

 Traditional music

-Styles of traditional folk singing within the north eastern region mirror the rhythmic and melodic intonations of the regional dialect.
+Styles of traditional folk singing within the Northeastern region mirror the rhythmic and melodic intonations of the regional dialect.

 Manchurian shamanism

-Odd numbers play a significant role in folk music traditions of China's north eastern region.
-Unique to Manchu Shamanism are the practices of, the division of the three levels of the cosmos, the worshipping of three goddesses and the belief of three souls.
+Odd numbers play a significant role in the folk music traditions of China's Northeastern region.
+Unique to Manchu Shamanism are the practices of the division of the three levels of the cosmos, the worshipping of three goddesses, and the belief of three souls.
 The significance of odd numbers is reflected in drumming patterns that form the musical accompaniment to Manchu ritual practices.